agileware/civicrm-installation-guide/docs/multisite/drupal.md

 ## Create the new site

 Setup the CMS for the second site.
 In some cases, you will install a new instance of the CMS.
-You can also use the existing CMS if you are using the [Domain Access](https://www.drupal.org/project/domain) module for Drupal or the [WordPress multisite network](https://codex.wordpress.org/Create_A_Network) feature.
+You can also use the existing CMS if you are using the [Domain Access](https://www.drupal.org/project/domain) module for Drupal.

 ### Locate the settings file for the second site